Chesterton Rowing Club: Constitution and Rules

-11.2.
-The committee shall meet during the year, as required by the business to be transacted.
+11.2 The committee shall meet during the year, as required by the business to be

-instructions from the Club Captain, or not less than three committee members.
+instructions from the Club Captain, or no fewer than three committee members.

-11.4.
-A quorum shall consist of not less than three officers who have been elected at a general
+11.4 A quorum shall consist of not less than three officers who have been elected at a

-11.5.
-In the case of casual vacancy among the committee, the said committee shall
+11.5 In the case of a casual vacancy among the committee, the said committee shall

-be entitled to appoint another eligible person to act until the next AGM.
+be entitled to appoint another eligible person to act until the next Annual General

-11.6.
-Not less than seven clear days’ notice shall be given of a committee meeting, such notice
+11.6 No fewer than seven clear days’ notice shall be given of a committee meeting,

 12. GENERAL MEETING